While living in Europe with the military, one of must-go-to places among the spouses is Boleslaweic, Poland to shop for Polish Pottery.

 ANDY is a fan favorite of everyone I’ve ever talked to about going to Boleslawiec to shop for pottery.

-Although I didn’t come out of ANDY this time with as much pottery as I thought I would, I will definetly be back and I 100% recommend for you to stop here.
+Although I didn’t come out of ANDY this time with as much pottery as I thought I would, I will definitely be back and I 100% recommend for you to stop here.

 HENRY’S (#12 on “The Map”)

 However, I did find this blog post that is completely dedicated to Henry’s, has a lot of pictures and is very helpful with lots of details about the store.

 Henry’s has a great selection of the small stuff like spoons, wine stoppers (pictures above) and THIS (which is NSFW or little eyes… so I’ll just let you click on the image AT YOUR OWN RISK.
-And yes, it IS WHAT YOU THINK IT IS!! hahaha)

 What Did I Buy this Trip?